When did the District’s law on paper and plastic bags go into effect?

 You can also bring disposable bags back to the store or restaurant and reuse them, avoiding the fee and receiving a credit on your bill at participating businesses.
 Finally, if you shop with a rolling cart that you bring from home, consider asking the cashier to put your groceries directly in the cart without bagging them.

-If you are a District resident in need of reusable bags, please contact Kate Judson at 202-407-1277.
-Kate will be happy to provide you with a DOEE reusable bag.
+If you are a District resident in need of reusable bags, please contact Aaron Waters at 202-535-2239.
+Aaron will be happy to provide you with a DOEE reusable bag.

 Does the Bag Law also change the type of disposable bags that I will receive when I buy something?

 Yes.
-Under the Anacostia River Clean Up and Protection Act, businesses that sell food or alcohol may only sell or distribute recyclable plastic bags made from #2 or #4 polyethylene, and the bags must be printed with a phrase that encourages recycling (such as “Please recycle this bag.”).
+Under the Anacostia River Clean Up and Protection Act, businesses that sell food or alcohol may only sell or distribute recyclable plastic bags made from #2 or #4 polyethylene.
 If the business sells or distributes paper bags, these must also be recyclable, contain a minimum of 40 percent post-consumer recycled content, and be printed with a phrase that encourages recycling.

 Are some paper or plastic bags exempt from the 5-cent fee?